lostsoul63b/NFL-2K24/README.md

 We overhauled menus and other branding to make this release ready for the 2024 NFL season ahead.
 As you play you will notice texture improvements.

 ### Updated Rosters
-LostsouL ran the Madden 24 Launch Ratings and ported over all existing roster datasets.
+Included in V2 are the Week 1 Roster and Franchise Madden 24 Ratings.
 Big thank you to everyone who has contributed to rosters and portraits!

 **The 2K5 Mod Team is providing PC Football to the community by sharing the experience we all want!
 Enjoy ESPN NFL 2K5 in a completely new way with updated uniforms, stadiums, logos, and more!**